Skip to Content

 Learn more about growing basil.

-With this information, you can begin choosing the right pots for your needs.
+With this information, you can begin choosing the right pots for your indoor and outdoor spaces.
 Perhaps you already have some of these plants, or maybe you have the containers and you’re just looking for the right plants to put in them.
 Remember that the size of the plant or flower itself is not always a good indicator of its root size or the space needed for roots.
 You can’t determine the best pot size based on the part of the plant that is above the soil.
 It’s all about that root action!

-All of the plants on this list do well in shallow pots, but it’s certainly not an exhaustive list so feel free to explore more.
+All of the plants on this list do well in shallow pots, but it’s certainly not an exhaustive list, so feel free to explore more.